hashicorp/consul-template/.github/CONTRIBUTING.md

 ## Make Changes

 * In your forked repository, create a topic branch for your upcoming patch.
-	* Usually this is based on the master branch.
+	* Usually this is based on the main branch.
-	* Create a branch based on master; `git branch fix/master/my_contribution master` then checkout the new branch with `git checkout fix/master/my_contribution`.
-Please avoid working directly on the `master` branch.
+	* Create a branch based on main; `git branch fix/main/my_contribution main` then checkout the new branch with `git checkout fix/main/my_contribution`.
+Please avoid working directly on the `main` branch.
 * Make commits of logical units and describe them properly.
 * Check for unnecessary whitespace with `git diff --check` before committing.